vishvAsa/AgamaH_vaiShNavaH/shrI-sampradAyaH/tattvam/parichaya-sanxepAH/yatIndra-mata-dIpikA/govindAchArya.md

 134

-YATINDRA-MATA-DĪPIKĀ

 [Advent

 etc. It then salutes (the Eternals or Archangels) Ananta, Garuda, Vishvaksena etc, resident there and is equally treated so in return.
 It then pro- ceeds to the Superb-gemmed Pavilion, and rend- ers obeisance, at the (blessed) Seat, to Its Spiritual Teachers (who are there).
 Now It (Soul) approa- ches nearer the (Divine) Seat, where It finds the throne thereon, Dharma (etc).,-made, the Lotus over it, and Ananta over again.
-On the sides stand Vimalā etc, with fans (waving) in their hands, serving God (Bhagavān); Who is installed there with His (Queens) Šri, Bhū and Nila;-Who is be- decked with the Divine Weapons: Conch, Discus etc.;-Who is blazing with the countless Divine Ornaments, the Crown, the Diadem; and, for the head, ears, neck, breast, arms, wrists, waist and ankles, such (jewels) as Cūdāvatamsa, Makara- kundala, Graiveyaka-hāra, Keyūra, Kaṭaka, Šri- vatsa, Kaustubha, Muktā-damodara-bandhana, Pitambara, Kāñciguṇa, Nupura etc ;-and Who
+On the sides stand Vimalā etc, with fans (waving) in their hands, serving God (Bhagavān); Who is installed there with His (Queens) Śri, Bhū and Nila;-Who is be- decked with the Divine Weapons: Conch, Discus etc.;-Who is blazing with the countless Divine Ornaments, the Crown, the Diadem; and, for the head, ears, neck, breast, arms, wrists, waist and ankles, such (jewels) as Cūdāvatamsa, Makara- kundala, Graiveyaka-hāra, Keyūra, Kaṭaka, Śri- vatsa, Kaustubha, Muktā-damodara-bandhana, Pitambara, Kāñciguṇa, Nupura etc ;-and Who

 here given of the Heavenly Sphere and the Heavenly Journey: also Mundak-opanishat.